For enquires please contact us at firstname.lastname@example.org or 02- 6162 0908 (Marisa Gonzalez & Co 9am – 5pm Monday – Friday)

 Manning Clark House is back in running for 2016.
 All MCH work is now being done by Committee members.

-As your are possibly aware we have progressively lost many of our financial sponsers over recent years.
+As you’re possibly aware we have lost many of our financial sponsers over recent years.
 Your membership financial support is appreciated more than ever.
 All members contributions will be receipted.

 Communication with MCH can be a bit difficult at times.
-If you have any difficulties ring Bas Clark on 03 9329 1696 or, myself Geoff Lazarus 0419 369 206.
+If you have any difficulties you can try ringing Bas Clark on 03 9329 1696.

 On financial matters contact Marisa Gonzalez, email@example.com